Tuesday, May 22nd, 2018

 It’s ominous yet futile, the Western media’s circumlocutions to avoid the traditional names of the various wars between Arabs and Israel.
 Here’s an example from today, “1 Gazan killed, 49 wounded by Israeli fire in border protest” by the Associated Press and posted at Yahoo (currently owned by Verizon).
 The paragraph in question:

 Another large-scale protest is planned for Tuesday, when Palestinians mark their “nakba,” or catastrophe, referring to their mass uprooting during the Mideast war over Israel’s 1948 creation.
 Hundreds of thousands of Palestinians were driven out or fled homes in what is now Israel.
 More than two-thirds of Gaza residents are descendants of refugees.

 I can’t remember when I last saw the capitalized term “Independence Day” in any international media news reports, nor the term “War of Independence”.
-Ditto for the Yom Kippur War, the Six Day War and the somewhat less heroic Sinai War.
+Ditto for the Yom Kippur War, the Six Day War and the somewhat less heroic Sinai Campaign.